-The SIG 13 "Moral and Democratic Education" of EARLI - the European Association for Research on Learning and Instruction - invites researchers to join the 2020 conference at the University of Agder in Kristiansand, Southern Norway, and to present and discuss their recent research.
-The motto of the conference is “Creating Democratic Societies – Making Democracy Sustainable” with a particular emphasis on democracy as a challenge for our changing society.
+The SIG 13 "Moral and Democratic Education" of EARLI - the European Association for Research on Learning and Instruction - invites researchers to join the 2022 conference at the University of Agder in Kristiansand, Southern Norway, and to present and discuss their recent research.
+The motto of the conference is “Creating Democratic Societies – Making Democracy Sustainable” with a particular emphasis on democracy as a challenge for our changing society and with a link to the UN and EU efforts to shape a more sustainable, safer and better world for all.
 Nevertheless, contributions are not limited to this motto.
 We welcome all research related to SIG13 “Moral and Democratic Education”.
 We also encourage researchers to include their doctoral students and to participate in the JURE network activities.

 The SIG13 scientific committee and the organizing team warmly welcome you to the University of Agder (UiA), Campus Kristiansand, for the SIG13-conference.

 In 2015, the Department of Education at the University of Agder established a program Democratic Mobilization to enhance the focus on democratic values in education.
 Thus, the conference team at the UiA is very happy to announce this SIG13 conference that fits so well to the research profile of the department and at the same time addresses important issues about moral and democracy of increasing international relevance.